CausalTriplet/causaltriplet/README.md

 <a href="https://is.mpg.de/~bs">Bernhard Schölkopf</a>,
 <a href="https://www.francescolocatello.com">Francesco Locatello</a>

-Our code will be further updated by mid-April.
-Please feel free to contact yuejiang.liu[at]epfl.ch for any other information.
+If you have any questions regarding the code/dataset, please feel free to raise issues in the repo or email me at yuejiang.liu[at]epfl.ch.

 ### Requirements